jupyterhub/jupyterhub/docs/source/reference/sharing.md

 ## Revoke access

-To revoke permissions, you need the permission `admin:shares` with the appropriate _server_ filter.
+To revoke permissions, you need the permission `shares` with the appropriate _server_ filter.
 You can only modify access to one server at a time.

 Send a PATCH request to `/api/shares/:username/:servername` to revoke permissions.